nexmew/8PuzzleAI/README.md

 The first algorithm choice solves the 8 puzzle using no hueristic.
 In other words, the puzzle is solved by searching uniformly through the possible moves until a solutuion path is found.

-Due to having no hueristic, this algorithm chooses to find the index based on numberical order (i.e. 1 before 2 before 3.)
-Once this index is discovered, the 0 is moved in this order: up, down, left, and right.
+Due to having no hueristic, this algorithm chooses to find the index based on numberical order (i.e. 1 before 2 before 3 etc) Once this index is discovered, the 0 is moved in this order: up, down, left, and right.

 ## A* Search with Misplaced Tile Hueristic